Audiveris/audiveris/docs/_pages/main/pipeline.md

 the pull-down menu `Step → PAGE`.

 Beware that we cannot directly move the pipeline backward.
-There are two workarounds:
+There are two indirect workarounds:
+* We can select a target step that has already been performed:
+    1. we are first prompted for confirmation,
+    2. the sheet data is then reset to its initial status -- the gray image if available, otherwise the binary image,
-* Selecting a target step that has already been performed will, after user confirmation, reset the sheet data to its BINARY step, then perform all necessary steps up to the target step.
+    3. and all necessary steps are performed up to the target step.
-* We can abandon the book and reload it from a previously saved version.
+* We can also abandon the book and reload it from a previously saved version.